Spleen Pancreas And Liver Question And Answers

 • The common hepatopancreatic duct opens at the summit of the papilla.

-• Minor duodenal papilla:
+• Minor Duodenal Papilla:

 • It is a small conical elevation situated 6–8 cm distal to the pylorus